5 Healthy Snacks I Buy at Costco

 But as much as we love shopping at Costco, we also have a tight budget and limited pantry space.
 When we buy in bulk, we have to strategize just how much money and room we can dedicate to our favorite Costco finds.
 As a result, we tend to buy our favorite foods again and again.

-If you’re looking for some healthy to buy from Costco, I highly recommend the following snacks and treats.
+If you’re looking for some healthy snacks at Costco, I highly recommend the following foods.

 1. Apple Pouches

 Even if you don’t have children, these applesauce pouches are fun for adults, too.
 Because they’re in single-serve pouches, I don’t have to worry about my portion sizes.
-And each pouch is only 45 calories, so they’re a guilt-free sweet treat.
+And each pouch is only 45 calories, so they’re one of a few guilt-free healthy snacks at Costco that I buy again and again.

 At Costco, you can buy a box for about $10.